Pediatric Hypertension Center

 For decades, kidney problems were the main source of high blood pressure (hypertension) in children.
 However, the obesity epidemic has changed the landscape.
 Like many adults, an increasing number of children are being diagnosed with primary hypertension.
 Also known as essential hypertension, this condition has no definable cause, but may be linked to factors such as genetics, poor diet, inactivity and obesity.

-At University Hospitals Rainbow Babies & Children’s Hospital, the Hypertension Center combines expertise, experience and advanced knowledge to meet the complex needs of today’s children.
-The center is focused on treating high blood pressure with both lifestyle modifications and medication, when needed.
+At University Hospitals Rainbow Babies & Children’s Hospital, our hypertension services combine expertise, experience and advanced knowledge to meet the complex needs of today’s children.
+Our program is focused on treating high blood pressure with both lifestyle modifications and medication, when needed.
 Our goal is to investigate and uncover the causes of elevated blood pressure and develop individualized care plans for each child’s unique situation.

-At the Hypertension Center, families have access to a wealth of expert pediatric resources.
+At our hypertension-focused clinics, families have access to a wealth of expert pediatric hypertension resources.
 Utilizing our comprehensive, coordinated method of care, young patients can get much of their testing performed during their first visit.